OctopusDeploy/docs/docs/api-and-integration/metadata/jira.md

 1. Update your Octopus environment settings

-    Navigate to **{{Infrastructure,Environments}} to map your Octopus environments to Jira environment types.
-This is required so Jira is able to track issue progress, and this configuration gives you the flexibility of easily mapping any existing environments to a type.
-Jira environment types are a fixed list that cannot be edited.
+    Navigate to **{{Infrastructure,Environments}}** to map your Octopus environments to Jira environment types.
+This is required so Jira is able to understand Octopus environments and track issue progress.

+    Note: Jira environment types are a fixed list that cannot be edited.

-The end result of this integration is to provide Jira Software with updates on the progress of Jira issues (work items) through the pipeline.
+The end result of this integration is to provide Jira with updates on the progress of Jira issues (work items) through the pipeline.

 ## Octopus Deployment Task Log

 Once the Jira issue tracker is enabled and configured, you will see blocks similar to the following appear in the log during your deployments.
-These show the state updates Octopus is sending through to Jira, and if you expand them the details include information on the work item IDs etc for traceability.
+These show the state updates Octopus is sending through to Jira, and if you expand them the details include information on the Jira issues for traceability.

-The following illustrates where Octopus tried to send an _in_progress_, and then a _successful_, state change to Jira but was unable to. **This does not impact the Octopus deployment itself, it will still be considered a successful deployment.**
+The following illustrates where Octopus tried to send an _in_progress_, and then a _successful_, state change to Jira but was unable to.

+Note: **This does not impact the Octopus deployment itself, it will still be considered a successful deployment.**

 ![Deployment task log](deploy-task-log.png)